amanovv/urlcheck/README.md

     - Basically, creating word vectors for each word based on reference model that has been trained on large dataset
     - Captures word similarities pretty well

-Eventually, I combine all features from above 3 approaches and train simple Logistic Regression model using scikit-learn
+Eventually, I combine all features from above 3 approaches and train simple Logistic Regression model using scikit-learn.

+The Results are:
+- Testing accuracy of 79.9%
+- Precision: 72.3% | lost of False Positives: Real news sometimes classified as Fake, probably some smaller scale news channels look like fake news site
+- Recall: 90.8%  | doing pretty well on False Negatives: Not classifying fake news as real which is good, at least not helping with misinformation lol

 *Currently, trying to fix environment file issues on streamlit.
 It gives error for finding packages when trying to deplot it on streamlit server which I suspect it is because I used mini-forge to manage my virtual envs since Mac M1 doesn't support conda-forge for now.
 I will give a try with my linux environment*